SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 This is a menu where you can Record a baseband file.
 You have to select a baseband format. available formats are s8 (8 bit), s16 (16 bit), f32 (32bit float), wav16 (wav compatible with other software like SDR++) and ZIQ (custom format using ZSTD compression.
 Can be added with a CMAKE flag on compilation).
 Status of the recording is indicated by the colored text.

 ### FFT and Waterfall
-This is self explanatory, it's the FFT and waterfall of the current signal.
-However it is worth nothing that the waterfall can be disabled to improve performance.
+This is self explanatory, it's the FFT and waterfall of the current signal. **However it is worth nothing that the waterfall is somewhat intensive!
+If your PC/Device appears to be struggling/dropping, this may help quite a bit!**

 ## The Viewer
 This is probably the biggest new feature in SatDump after the rewrite.
 This menu lets you view, tune and project your data.
 There are two main tools you can change between using the tabs: Products and Projections.
 There is too many options to fit into one screenshot so I will have to divide them into several.